 We love this scalp scrub because it gives your scalp and hair a deep cleanse and exfoliation without being overly stripping.
 This 2-in-1 product is great for days when you want a more luxurious hair washing routine, but don’t have the time.

 If you want to try out a scalp scrub, but are worried about it being too hard, try this gentle option.
 It uses an exclusive ProteinFusion blend of wheat protein and ginger root, along with amino acids to help strengthen your hair.
-Plus, the micro-exfoliating sugars and moisturizers help keep your scalp hydrated isn’t too stripping or drying.
+Plus, the micro-exfoliating sugars and moisturizers help keep your scalp hydrated aren’t too stripping or drying.

 DIY Scalp Scrub After Care